 Rent Cancellation and Eviction Moratoriums

 In January 2020, I led a letter with 64 of my colleagues to call on President-elect Joe Biden and Vice President-elect Kamala Harris to use immediate executive action to extend the national eviction moratorium for the duration of the COVID-19 pandemic.
+Congress left for recess in August 2021 just as the national eviction moratorium was set to expire, leaving millions of renters were at risk of being evicted.
+My Progressive colleagues and I stayed behind, slept on the steps of the Capitol, organized, and successfully called on the Biden administration to extend the federal eviction moratorium.

 I'm an original cosponsor of H.R.
 1847, the Rent and Mortgage Cancellation Act, which would cancel rent and mortgage payments nationwide through the end of the COVID-19 pandemic and establish a relief fund for landlords and mortgage holders to cover the losses of cancelled payments.